Winston Ceesay

-Winston Razel Ceesay (born 10 August 2000) is a Sierra Leonean professional footballer who plays as a midfielder for Serie D club Brindisi and the Sierra Leone national team.
+Winston Razel Ceesay (born 10 August 2000) is a Sierra Leonean professional footballer who plays as a midfielder for Serie D club Termoli.

 Club career

-Ceesay started his senior team career with Italian Serie D club Troina in 2018–19 season.
+Ceesay started his senior team career with Italian Serie D club Troina in the 2018–19 season.
 He joined Licata following season, where he found regular playing time.
 In January 2020, Serie C club Siena signed Ceesay on a permanent deal.
 However, the league got halted within next few weeks due to COVID-19 pandemic in Italy and he left the club without making any appearance for them.

 On 12 November 2020, Lucchese announced the signing of Ceesay on a short term deal until the end of the season.
 He made his Serie C and professional debut on 15 November 2020 in a 1–1 draw against Pro Sesto.
 He was released by the club on 1 February 2021 after making seven league appearances.

 On 29 March 2021, Serie D club Rotonda announced the signing of Ceesay.
 On 18 July 2022, he moved to Trapani.
 However, he couldn't find enough playing time at Trapani and joined fellow Serie D club Brindisi in December 2022.

+In July 2025, Ceesay left Virtus Francavilla and joined Termoli.

 International career

-In March 2022, Ceesay received his first call-up to Sierra Leone national team for friendly matches against Togo, Liberia and Congo.
+In March 2022, Ceesay received his first call-up to the Sierra Leone national team for friendly matches against Togo, Liberia and Congo.
 He made his international debut on 29 March 2022 in a 2–1 win against Congo.